The general review process covers the following submission types (grouped by submission date):

 |Discussion & Recommendations||Thursday, November 7, 2019||Wednesday, November 13, 2019|

 Each reviewer will review between 3 and 5 submissions per Round.
 Reviewers have the option of reviewing in both Round 1 & Round 2.
 Most submissions are around 2 pages in length.

 When you receive your invitation to review for SIGCSE 2020, please take a few moments to update your profile and select 3-5 topics that you are most qualified for reviewing.
 To do so, select SIGCSE 2020 > My topics from the menu.

 Please check at most 5 topics!
 More topics will make it harder for the EasyChair system to make a good set of matches.

-Only Group 1 tracks will have a bidding period.
+If your track has a bidding period, please bid within the specified window.
 If you do not bid, we will use topics to assign submissions for review.

 Reviewers will bid on submissions they are interested in reviewing after the submission deadline.
 Please bid for submissions where the title and abstract are in your area of expertise.
 Bidding will help with assigning submissions for review that you’re qualified and interested in reviewing!

 Before starting your review, you may be asked by the Track Chairs to declare conflicts with any submitting authors.
 Please do so in a timely manner so we can avoid conflicts during assignment.